Visiting Chobe National Park, Botswana

 |Saint Vincent and the Grenadines|

 As with most countries when travelling you are required to hold a valid passport with at least 6 months remaining before expiry when you land.
 If you are planning to arrive in, depart from, or visit Zimbabwe or Zambia while here then remember that those countries will have different visa restrictions.

 Health Requirements to plan during your Chobe National Park visit

-The main cause for concern for many when travelling to Botswana is the risk of malaria and the uncertainty of whether a yellow fever vaccination is necessary, as with other countries including Tanzania.
-Chobe National Park is certainly in a malaria zone but this is an illness that can be easily planned for before you travel.
+The main cause for concern for many when travelling to Botswana is the risk of malaria. and the uncertainty of whether a yellow fever vaccination is necessary, as with other countries including Tanzania.
+Chobe National Park is certainly in a malaria zone.
+But this is an illness that can be easily planned for before you travel.
 Be sure to consult your doctor pre-trip and ask for the required malaria medication.
-You should also take extra measures to protect yourself while on holiday, by using plenty of insect repellent and cover up with trousers and a long sleeve shirt as the evening sets in.
+You should also take extra measures to protect yourself while on holiday.
+Do this by using plenty of insect repellent and cover up with trousers and a long sleeve shirt as the evening sets in.

-As for yellow fever, it is not a country that has this risk and a yellow fever vaccination is not required for entry into the country.
-Some neighbouring countries, however, do require this, so be sure you have done your research if planning to visit other locations before or after Chobe National Park.
+As for yellow fever, it is not a country that has this risk.
+So a yellow fever vaccination is not required for entry into the country.
+Some neighbouring countries, however, do require this.
+Be sure you have done your research if planning to visit other locations before or after Chobe National Park.

 If you have any health issues while at Chobe National Park, there is a chemist located in the town of Kasane.

 The main entrance point to the Chobe National Park is through Sedudu Gate, which is located just outside Kasane.
 There is an entrance fee that must be paid each of the days you are planning to be inside the park.
 These fees are almost always included in any safari option you do but be sure to check with your safari provider.

 If exploring the park by yourself, below are a list of prices: